 According to the information and explanations give to us and based on our examinationof the records of the Company the Company has not made any preferential allotment orprivate placement of shares or fully or partly convertible debentures during the year

 15. Non cash transaction

 According to the information and explanations given to us and based on our examinationof the records of the Company the Company has not entered into non-cash transactions withits directors or persons connected with him.
-Accordingly paragraph 3(xv) of the Order isnot applicable.

 16. Registration of Reserve Bank of India (RBI) act 1934

 The Company is not required to be registered under section 45-IA of the Reserve Bank ofIndia Act 1934.